 Liquidity, or having ready access to cash, is essential to the Nomura Group's business.
-The Nomura Group defines liquidity risk as the risk of loss arising from difficulty in securing the necessary funding or from a significantly higher cost of funding than normal levels due to deterioration of its creditworthiness or deterioration in market conditions.
-In addition to maintaining a readily available cash position, the Nomura Group seeks to secure ample liquidity through repurchase agreements and securities lending transactions, long-term borrowings and the issuance of long-term debt securities, diversification of its short-term funding sources such as commercial paper, and by holding a portfolio of highly liquid assets.
-The Nomura Group bears the risk that it may lose liquidity under certain circumstances, including the following:
+The Nomura Group defines liquidity risk as the risk of loss arising from difficulty in securing the necessary funding, or from a significantly higher cost of funding than normal levels, due to a deterioration of its creditworthiness or a deterioration in market conditions.
+In addition to maintaining a readily available cash position, the Nomura Group seeks to secure ample liquidity through repurchase agreements and securities lending transactions, long-term borrowings and the issuance of long-term debt securities, as well as through diversification of its short-term funding sources such as commercial paper, and by holding a portfolio of highly liquid financial assets.
+Despite this, there is a risk that it may lose liquidity under certain circumstances, including the following: